About

 Chair

-presided over significant changes to the internal governance structure of the organisation.
-Mr Doukas is managing Director of law firm Denison Toyer, based in the Sydney CBD and operating mainly in commercial, administrative and estates law.
-He has worked in corporate governance since 2006 and has provided extensive advice to associations, and NGOs around compliance and governance.
-He is currently the Chair of FECCA and serves on various other non-profit boards.
+Elected Chair in 2013 and re-elected in 2015 and 2019,ย Peter Doukasย was the youngest ever Chair of the Ethnic Communitiesโ€™ Council of NSW.
+He also served as Secretary between 2009 and 2013 and presided over significant changes to the internal governance structure of the organisation.
+These changes included the registration of ECCNSW as a company limited by guarantee.
+Mr Doukas is the Managing Director of law firm Denison Toyer, based in the Sydney CBD and operating mainly in commercial, administrative and estates law.
+He has worked in corporate governance since 2006 and has provided extensive advice to associations and NGOs around compliance and governance.
+He is currently the Chair of the Federation of Ethnic Communitiesโ€™ Councils of Australia and serves on various non-profitย boards.
+In 2020 Mr Doukas was awarded the Medal of the Order of Australia for services to multiculturalism.

-Fiona Mouhtaris
+Fiona Passaris

-Fiona Mouhtaris
+Fiona Passaris

 Deputy Chair